-UAW 'talking' to GM about impact of car sales slump on U.S. jobs
+UAW talking to GM about impact of car sales slump on U.S. jobs

 "We are tracking it (and) we are addressing it," Williams added.

-GM has cut shifts at several U.S. plants this year to offset rapidly deteriorating car sales.
-Industry analysts said more jobs could be at risk as the automaker wrestles with how to permanently shrink production of unpopular sedans.
+GM has cut shifts at several U.S. plants this year as inventories of unsold cars have ballooned.
+Industry analysts said more jobs could be at risk as the automaker wrestles with permanently shrinking production of small and midsized sedans.

-Reuters has learned from sources familiar with GM’s plans that the company is mulling whether to phase out U.S. production of at least six passenger cars after 2020, including the Chevrolet Volt hybrid, which could be replaced in 2022 with a new gasoline-electric crossover model.
+GM is reviewing whether to cancel at least six passenger cars in the U.S. market after 2020, including the Chevrolet Volt hybrid, which could be replaced in 2022 with a new gasoline-electric crossover model, Reuters has learned from people familiar with the plans.

-Other GM cars that could land on the chopping block, the sources said, include Buick LaCrosse, Cadillac CT6, Cadillac XTS, Chevrolet Impala and Chevrolet Sonic.
+Other GM cars at risk include the Buick LaCrosse, Cadillac CT6, Cadillac XTS, Chevrolet Impala and Chevrolet Sonic, sources said.

+Some analysts have singled out GM’s Hamtramck plant in Detroit as one of the most vulnerable because of plummeting car sales.

+The plant, which opened in 1985, builds four slow-selling models: Buick LaCrosse, Chevrolet Impala, Cadillac CT6 and Chevrolet Volt.

 GM said it does not comment on future products.

-With the overall U.S. auto market expected to decline this year to less than 17 million units, analysts said GM may have too many passenger car nameplates and too many underused assembly plants.
+Alan Batey, president of GM’s North American operations, told Reuters in an interview: “I don’t think we have too many” sedans."

+Batey said GM intends to reduce overall inventories to around 75 days by year-end from 105 currently.
+“We’re in a good place to have a good 2017,” he said.

+The shift toward SUVs, fueled by cheap gasoline, is putting pressure on nearly all major automakers in the United States to simultaneously shift short-term production plans and rework long-term product programs that drive capital spending over several years.

+Sales of GM passenger cars plunged 17 percent in the first half and 36 percent in June, exceeding the industry-wide declines of 12 percent in the first half and 14 percent in June, according to Automotive News.

+GM dealers ended June with as much as six months supply of certain models.
+Two months is considered normal.

 “There could be some consolidation” of passenger car production in fewer U.S. plants, said Jeff Schuster, senior vice president of LMC Automotive.
-“GM doesn’t need all the sedans it has today.
-They should look at reducing the number of sedan offerings and replacing some with SUVs or crossovers.”
+“GM doesn’t need all the sedans it has today.”

-“I don’t think we have too many” sedans, Alan Batey, president of GM’s North American operations, told Reuters in an interview.
-Batey added: “We’re in a good place to have a good 2017.”

-Despite heavy discounting by some dealers, sales of GM passenger cars plunged 17 percent in the first half and 36 percent in June, far exceeding the industry-wide declines of 12 percent in the first half and 14 percent in June, according to Automotive News.

-Batey said GM intends to reduce overall inventories to around 75 days by year-end.
-On July 1, GM car inventories shot to 126 days from 95 days on June 1, according to Automotive News.

-Some analysts have singled out GM’s Hamtramck plant in Detroit as one of the most vulnerable because of plummeting car sales.
-The plant, which opened in 1985, builds four slow-selling models: LaCrosse, Impala, CT6 and Volt.
-In the first half, it built fewer than 35,000 cars, down 32 percent from the same period in 2016, according to suppliers familiar with GM’s U.S. production schedule.
-The typical GM assembly plant builds 200,000-300,000 vehicles a year.

-Reporting by Paul Lienert and Nick Carey in Detroit; Editing by David Gregorio
+Reporting by Paul Lienert and Nick Carey in Detroit; Editing by David Gregorio and Cynthia Osterman